john-lednicky/fullstack-hy2021-blog-frontend/README.md

 ### `yarn api`

 Runs the backend API in development mode on port 4000.
+The MongoDB is on Atlas.

 ### `yarn api:cypress`

-Runs the backend API in development mode on port 4000 using the database that Cypress re-seeds on each run.
+Runs the backend API in development mode on port 4000 using a different database on Atlas.
+Cypress reseeds the database before each test, so this can be used to prevent manual test data from being overwritten.

 ### `yarn start`

-Runs the app in the development mode and opens a browser pointing to it.
+Runs the app in the development mode on port 3000.
-The page will reload if you make edits.\
+The page will reload if you make edits.
-You will also see any lint errors in the console.

 ### `yarn test:api`